 The historic 19th century camp is only accessible by footpath at the end of a beautiful hike up Big Santa Anita canyon in the Angeles National Forest.
 It is a fragrant, tree shaded walk alongside a running creek.
 It is a fun, leisurely hike, with only a 1400 foot gain over the four miles.

 We will meet at the trailhead no later than 2:00 PM on Friday to hike in together.
 We plan on returning to the trailhead by 5:00PM Monday.

 The pack train of donkeys and mules will be hauling our food, fuel, equipment and supplies.
 The pack train will haul your personal items round trip.
-Items must be delivered at a drop off point (3 or 4 throughout the L.A. area) by Wednesday night.
+(15 lbs included with your registration, more for a nominal fee) Items must be delivered at a drop off point (2 or 3 throughout the L.A. area) by Wednesday night.
 Out of town campers can send their gear ahead of time for inclusion in the pack train.